You Should Have a Personal Advocate For Surgery?

 to fight against hospital policies that discourage and/or forbid

-a family member or another person patient chooses from being
+a family member or another person the patient chooses from being

 present during surgeries.
 Choosing to have a personal advocate